 So how many calories do the burgers at Heart Attack Grill contain?

-One of the restaurant’s claims to fame is that in 2012, it was recognized by the Guinness Book of World Records as serving the world’s most calorific burger.
+One of the restaurant’s claims to fame is that in 2012, it was recognized by Guinness World Records as serving the world’s most calorific commercially available burger.

 The burger in question was the Quadruple Bypass Burger, which was calculated as packing a whopping 9,982 calories.